William H. Quasha: Early life and education

-Background
+Career

-While in the Army he served as an enemy property custodian and war crimes prosecutor; he worked for the U.S. government to protect U.S. holdings in the Philippines.
-He reviewed legal contracts and was responsible for the preparation of decisions on contractual claims against the government and with other officers decided the validity and extent of these claims.
+Following graduation, Quasha began practicing law in New York.
+In 1942, Quasha joined the United States Army.
+He was a lieutenant colonel and lawyer with Douglas MacArthur's staff.
+Whilst in the army, he served as an enemy property custodian and war crimes prosecutor; he worked for the U.S. government to protect its holdings in the Philippines.
+He reviewed legal contracts and was responsible for the preparation of decisions on contractual claims against the government with other officers, deciding the validity and extent of these claims.
 He was responsible for liaisons between the U.S. Army Supply Arms and Services and the Commonwealth of Australia.
-He was decorated with a Bronze Star medal with 1 oak leaf cluster.
+He was decorated with a Bronze Star Medal with one oak leaf cluster.
 He did his civic work serving as a Distinguished Eagle Scout and Grand Master of the Masons for the Asia Pacific Region.

 He endeavored to reestablish relations between Masonry and the Catholic Church by paying a visit to the Pope in the Vatican.
-A man who truly loved and served God as he toured the country and visited lodges, he encouraged brothers to include prayers in their work.
+As he toured the country and visited lodges, he encouraged brothers to include prayers in their work.

+Quasha co-authored the Revised Minnesota paper form board test, still in use today, assessing mechanical aptitude.
 Quasha served as Scoutmaster of Troop 1, American School.
 He joined the Executive Board of the Boy Scouts of the Philippines Manila Council in 1949, and later was conferred the Silver Tamaraw.
 He received the Silver Buffalo of the Boy Scouts of America in 1974.
-In a speech to introduce President Clinton to the Filipino people he said, "the Americans have no better friends than the Filipinos".
-Before his death he received an honorary doctorate from Lyceum and was recognized for his service to the Filipinos having facilitated the Fulbright Scholarships by Philippine President Fidel Ramos.
-On his death he donated his estate to St. Luke's.
+In a speech to introduce President Clinton to the Filipino people, he said, "the Americans have no better friends than the Filipinos".
+Before his death, he received an honorary doctorate from Lyceum and was recognized for his service to the Filipinos, having facilitated the Fulbright Scholarships by Philippine President Fidel Ramos.
+On his death, he donated his estate to St. Luke's.
 The Philippine Judicial System remembers him in Republic of the Philippines and/or Solicitor General v.
-William H. Quasha, August 17, 1972, the Supreme Court of the Philippines ruled that Americans could not own land in the Philippines beyond July 3, 1974, in effect ruling that Quasha had to give up ownership of his residential lot at Forbes Park, Makati municipality (now Forbes Park, Makati).
-The "Quasha law," which proved onerous for the American community in the Philippines, however, was later overturned by President Ferdinand Marcos citing the grandfather rights of Americans who owned property in the Philippines during the time of the commonwealth.
+William H. Quasha, August 17, 1972, where the Supreme Court of the Philippines ruled that Americans could not own land in the Philippines beyond July 3, 1974, in effect ruling that Quasha had to give up ownership of his residential lot at Forbes Park, Makati municipality (now Forbes Park, Makati).
+The "Quasha law," which proved onerous for the American community in the Philippines, however, was later overturned by President Ferdinand Marcos, citing the grandfather rights of Americans who owned property in the Philippines during the time of the commonwealth.

+He was a Senior Warden, and Lay Reader of the Episcopal Church who later became the president and chairman of St. Luke's Medical Center.

+Personal life

+Quasha had four children.
+On November 5, 1932, Quasha married Arvie Leath Solomon.
+The couple had at least one son before divorcing in 1946.
+Quasha later married Isabel Abad Santos Quasha.

+On May 12, 1996, Quasha died at St. Luke's Medical Center aged 83.